 Something as simple as taking a 10-minute walk outside can help reduce stress and reset your mind so you are able to live in the moment and relax.
 But any type of physical activity can help manage stress, so don’t limit it to a simple walk.
 Go to the gym, run, ride a bike, or play fetch with your dog.
 All of these will have a relaxing effect and allow you to de-stress and breathe easier.

 Shut Down to Power Up

 Turn your screens off.
 All of them.
-Take a half hour and turn off your phone, TV, tablet, computer or any other devices you have.
-Your brain needs a break from the constant intake of information and your eyes to need rest from all the blue light, as well.
+Take a half hour and turn off your phone, TV, tablet, computer, or any other devices you have.
+Your brain needs a break from the constant intake of information and your eyes need rest from all the blue light, as well.
 Use this half hour to do some breathing exercises, meditate or simply take a nap.
 Your mind will be clearer and feel more relaxed than if you spent that time checking emails or mindlessly scrolling.

 Write It All Down

 Once you are home from work, take a few minutes and write about your day.
 Journaling can allow you to put the stresses of the day on paper—and leave them there.
 Choose Different with a stylish pen that will give you a satisfying writing experience like the Zebra Pen F-701 ALL Metal Ballpoint Retractable Pen.
 It has a fine point ink and is elegantly designed for any Instagram photo opportunities you have in store.
 It also features a designer stainless steel tip, barrel, and clip and a knurled metal grip for writing confidence.
 If the ink isn’t quite your style, try the Zebra Pen DelGuard Mechanical Pencil.
-It features a comfort grip and unbreakable lead.
+It features a comfortable grip and an unbreakable lead.
 What more could you want?

 Get Lost in a Book